Sebz16/Investigacion/Investigativas.md

 <img src="https://github.com/Sebz16/Investigacion/assets/93724041/535c60e9-31ec-493f-a5c5-21a4a8ca2025" width="600" height="500" />

-*3. ""*
+*3. "Why small businesses are at greater risk of malware attacks?"*
 >- **Ransomware** works by grabbing your attention.
 It disables your company’s data using encryption until a financial ransom is paid.
-- **Spyware** collects information from targets without their knowledge.
+>- **Spyware** collects information from targets without their knowledge.
 It’s unknowingly downloaded and installed onto your devices.
-- **Adware** displays intrusive advertisements that reappear when closed.
+>- **Adware** displays intrusive advertisements that reappear when closed.
 It’s usually delivered as a high number of pop-ups that disrupt your systems.
-- **Trojan malware** is disguised as something it’s not.
+>- **Trojan malware** is disguised as something it’s not.
 Users unknowingly download it, believing it to be legitimate software.

 [Link](https://www.linkedin.com/pulse/why-small-businesses-greater-risk-malware-attacks-be-cybersmart-0rn9e/)